NikoBotDev/yandex-api-wrapper/README.md

 4. Run `npm test`
 5. If all goes well go to next step!
 6. Submit a pull request!!!!!!!!!!!!!!!!!

+## Obs
+The **japanese** translation is a bit problematic so if you need to translate something to japanese i'd recommend using google translation api.

 ## Credits